riteshkhandar/FlowBaze/README.md

 ### Installation & Running

 #### Frontend
-Navigate to the `/frontend` directory and run:
+Navigate to the `/frontend` directory and run: npm start command

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+Open [http://localhost:3000] in your browser to view the app.
 The page will reload on code changes.

 #### Backend
-Navigate to the `/backend` directory and run:
+Navigate to the `/backend` directory and run: uvicorn main:app --reload

 This launches the backend API server with live reload for changes.